Lori-Stroud/Getting-and-Cleaning-Data/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Data Set Characteristics	Number of Instances	Number of Attributes	Number of activities	Number of subjects Multivariate, Time-Series	      10299	               561	                  6	                 30

 The folder structure of the dataset is as follows